FTSE hits six-week low as G4S and Rolls-Royce fall

-LONDON Britain's top share index slid to a six-week low on Friday as Rolls-Royce (RR.L) stayed on a losing streak and security group G4S (GFS.L) was hit by a broker's target-price cut.
+LONDON Nov 13 Britain's top share index slid to a six-week low on Friday as Rolls-Royce stayed on a losing streak and security group G4S was hit by a broker's target-price cut.

 Rolls-Royce dropped 4.3 percent after several brokers cut their target prices.
 The stock had plunged almost 20 percent on Thursday, its biggest daily loss in 15 years, when the company issued a fourth profit warning in just over a year and said it might cut its dividend.